Peter Fletcher began guitar study at the age of seven under classical guitar instructor, John Sutherland.

 In 2013 Fletcher performed once again at Weill Recital Hall at Carnegie Hall in New York City.
 The program featured the Suite Compostelana by Catalan composer Federico Mompou in celebration of his 120th birthday.
 In addition Peter performed the world premiere of Diary of a Camino by American composer Jeremy Gill.

 In October of 2014 he performed at the Mendelssohn Performing Arts Center in Rockford, IL and the Pro-Mozart Society Concert Series in Atlanta, GA —all part of a nationwide tour.
 In 2016 Peter presented a solo recital at the prestigious Tryon Fine Arts Center in North Carolina, and performed a recital at the Hood River County History Museum this fall in Oregon.
-Peter’s last recital at Carnegie Hall took place on May 6, 2017, and he will make his solo recital debut in Detroit on May 6th, 2018, on the Cathedral Cultural Series at Cathedral of the Most Blessed Sacrament.
+Peter’s last recital at Carnegie Hall took place on May 6, 2017 with rave reviews, and he made his solo recital debut in Detroit on May 6th, 2018, on the Cathedral Cultural Series at Cathedral of the Most Blessed Sacrament.

 Fletcher’s many radio and television appearances have included Storyline on Fox-affiliate WAGA-TV’s “Good Day Atlanta”; KCSC in Oklahoma City; Long Island’s Public Radio WLIU 88.3 FM; NPR-affiliated Classical 94.5 WNED in Buffalo/Toronto; In 2015 Peter was interviewed by classical radio announcer Owen DeJong at South Dakota Public Broadcasting, who also aired his full recital given in Rapid City, SD.